 Cistern Tank Liner

-Typical fabrics used for the tank liner is a PVC or Elvaloy material.
-Depending on your requirements fabrics can be used to successfully store either potable or non-potable water.
+The typical fabric used for the cistern tank liner is a PVC or Elvaloy material.
+Depending on your requirements, fabrics can be used to successfully store either potable or non-potable water.

 - Fabric Options for Drinking Water: FDA and NSF 61